Mount Graham red squirrel: Conservation

 The Mount Graham subspecies was believed to be extinct in the 1950s, but was "rediscovered" in the 1970s.

 After its rediscovery, it was suggested for threatened or endangered species status under the Endangered Species Act in 1982.

-On May 21, 1986, the subspecies was officially recommended to become an endangered species, and on June 3, 1987, was officially listed as endangered.
+On May 21, 1986, the subspecies was officially recommended to become an endangered species, and effective June 3, 1987, was listed as endangered.

 The Mount Graham International Observatory was controversial when it was built in the squirrel's habitat; the observatory has been required to monitor the community near the observatory to determine if its construction is having any negative effects on the population.
 Habitat loss is also occurring at high levels for a variety of natural and anthropogenic reasons.
 In 1988, the U.S. Fish and Wildlife Service designated most of this area as a refuge, and access to the area is granted only with a special permit.

 A lightning strike on June 7, 2017, started a wildfire that could have led to the extinction of this subspecies.

 In September 2019, the U.S. Fish and Wildlife Service agreed to consider if the squirrel needed further protection.
 They were petitioned under a procedure of the Endangered Species Act by a group that contends it is necessary to remove the observatory and other private structures.